- I Cannot Install Boxcryptor

 Icons or the Context Menu are Not Shown

-Boxcryptor uses its own channel to communicate with the Explorer, to signal it to display overlay icons or the context menu.
-If neither of them are shown, it is most likely that this communication is failing.
-There are two possible reasons for this:
+Boxcryptor uses its own channel to communicate with Explorer to display overlay icons or the context menu.
+If neither is displayed, this communication might not work correctly.
+There are three possible reasons for this:

 How to Create a Debug Log